SamuelMarks/general-balanced-tree-c/README.md

 ## License

-NOTE: 🤷 paper was from 26 years ago—before software licenses were popular—not sure what to do about this… the author also hasn't published in decades… so I'll just license super permissively below and hopefully that's ok ツ
+NOTE: 🤷 paper was from 26 years ago [code most likely from 1989]—before software licenses were popular—not sure what to do about this… the author also hasn't published in decades… so I'll just license super permissively below and hopefully that's ok ツ

 Licensed under any of: